 So, are you ready to explore Amsterdam?
-With all of these things, it only shows that the city is worth visiting.
+All of these things, only show that the city is worth visiting.
 You will definitely have an amazing experience here that you will treasure for the rest of your life.
 Go on, book your ticket now to Amsterdam and explore by yourself what is Amsterdam known for!

 About the guest author: